SourceAura/Axols/README.md

 To run Axols, you need to have Go installed on your system.
 You can download and install Go from the [official Go website](https://golang.org/).

 You'll also need to install the Pixel game library and its dependencies.
 You can do this by running:

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.